Knowing All the Basic Types of Water

 If you live in a city or area with a contaminated tap water supply, purified water will be the best bet.
 Purified water is still cheaper than many of the other options on this list, but it is still safe to drink and free of contaminants.
 However, for most cities, tap water already undergoes a purification process, making purified water an unnecessary expense.

 Distilled water is a great option to ensure that your water is safe and free of contaminants.
-This water type is commonly used in areas with contaminated tap water supplies.
-Distilled water is different from other types because it is boiled and steamed.
-The steam is collected so that it can be condensed back into the liquid form.
+This type of water is commonly used in areas with contaminated tap water supplies.
+Distilled water is different from other types of water because it is boiled and steamed.
+The steam is collected so that it can be condensed back into liquid form.

 Throughout the distillation process, all contaminants, toxins, and minerals are removed through reverse osmosis, ensuring that the drinking water is completely safe and pure.
 The conditions of reverse osmosis ensure water is suitable for drinking purposes and more.
 Once again, this approach to water is great for contaminated supply systems.

 The one downside of distilled water is that it cannot contain vitamins and minerals.
 Though this is not harmful to your health, it certainly does not help your body, more specifically your teeth, either.
 The vitamins and minerals in many types of water, including tap, help keep your body strong.

 Well water is named after its origin and does not go through the water system.
 This source comes straight from underground sources, instead of surface water.
 Well water is untreated because it's assumed the layers of rock filter the water.
 In rural areas, this source may be the most effective and cost-efficient type of water.